Lightcurves of the Karin family asteroids: Discussions

-\marginpar{[Fig. \ref{fig:stat}]} We summarized our main result of the spin period $P$ and the peak-to-peak variation magnitude $A(0)$ of the eleven Karin family members in Fig. \ref{fig:stat}.
+\marginpar{[Fig. \ref{fig:stat}]} We summarized our main result of the spin period $P$ and the peak-to-trough variation magnitude $A(0)$ of the eleven Karin family members in Fig. \ref{fig:stat} (we are aware that we have ignored the effect of asteroids' obliquity in this figure, because we have no information on it so far).
 In Fig. \ref{fig:stat}(a) that shows the relation between $A(0)$ and $1/P$, you may see a slight trend from the top left to the bottom right, which tells us that elongated asteroids have a lower spin rate, and those less elongated asteroids have a higher spin rate.
-A similar trend has been recognized in fast-rotating sub-km-size MBAs \citep{nakamura2011}.
-If the rotational angular momentum given to each remnant is nearly equally distributed when an asteroid family is formed, it is possible that the smaller the remnant is, the faster its rotation becomes (which is already confirmed by laboratory experiments such as \citet{kadono2009}).
-However, whether the ``trend'' really exists depends on how many more lightcurve samples of the Karin family members are obtained from now.
-Also, the size range of our observing target is somehow limited within $D$=3--5 km except (832) Karin (Fig. \ref{fig:stat}(b)(c)), possibly causing the appearance of the ``trend''.
-We are aware that, at present, the number of lightcurve samples is not large enough to reach a definite conclusion on our conjecture.
+A similar trend has been recognized in fast-rotating sub-km-size MBAs \citep{dermawan2011,nakamura2011}.
+However, we are aware that the number of our present lightcurve samples is not large enough to reach a definite conclusion on our conjecture.
+In other words, Fig. \ref{fig:stat}(a) may be just a scatter plot from the fact that the number of objects is not large enough for rigorously statistical discussions.
+Whether the ``trend'' really exists depends on how many more lightcurve samples of the Karin family members we can obtain from now on.